enewsham/ADHDDocumentaryProject/README.md

 ## Dependencies

 - Unity Engine
-- Xbox 360 version of the Kinect, with PC adapter
+- Xbox 360 version of the Kinect (Kinect v1), with PC adapter
 - Kinect for Windows Runtime SDK 1.8
 - Kinect for Windows Toolkit 1.8
 - https://github.com/Rabie-Fathallah/Kinect-SDK ; to integrate Unity and Kinect